johnclement0206-cloud/RFID-Attendance-Scanner/README.md

 - Catal, Diego D.
 - Ibrahim, John Clement J.
 - Sales, Augustus Vidal S.

+Source code for an attendance scanner using RC522 RFID scanners within FBT-I premises

 Data is stored on an XAMPP .php server, as it is scanned by the MFRC522 module.